Physics

 Credit 3 units.

 Designed to introduce students to current developments in physics and to research carried out by faculty.
 Topics vary each year.
 Each member of the department addresses issues in their particular specialty.
-Required of all majors and first-year graduate students.
-Undergraduates are advised to take this seminar in their junior year.
+Required of all first-year graduate students.

 Credit 1 unit.